AshwinSureshDS/IoT_Smart_Waste_Management_System/README.md

-# Smart Waste Bin Monitoring System
+# Smart Waste Bin Management System

 ## Overview
 This project implements a smart waste bin monitoring system using an ESP8266 microcontroller.
 The system uses an ultrasonic sensor to detect the fill level of a waste bin and provides visual feedback through LEDs and an LCD display.
 When the bin is nearly full, it displays a flashing alert message and changes the LED indicator from green to yellow.